intel/endurance_profiler/README.md

 # endurance_profiler.sh
-Linux Bash script that reports the Write Amplification Factor (WAF) of a workload over a defined period.
+Linux Bash script that reports the Write Amplification Factor (WAF) of a workload over a defined period and estimates the Drive Life in years of a new drive under this workload.
 ## Name
 endurance_profiler.sh - Extracting Write Amplification Factor (WAF) on Intel PCIe/NVMe based SSDs.
 ## Synopsis